Digitally Signed Messages

 Verifying a Digital Signature

-Presumably you are reading this because you received an e-mail from me with this signature:
+In the past, up to the mid-2010s, you might have been reading this because you received an e-mail from me with this signature:

 This message was digitally signed.
 If you are curious, or worried about an "unknown attachment", see http://cromwell-intl.com/digsig/ ---___-_-_-_-___-______-_---_---___-_---___-_---_-_-___-_---_-_-___-_-_-_ All unencrypted communication by Internet, telephone, and fax is subject to interception and archiving.
 Corporate announcements of desire for deletion by unintended recipients accomplish nothing. ______-_-_-_-___-_---___-_-_-_---___-______-___-_---___-_---_-___-_-_-___ PGP key fingerprint: 6E6E 1DF0 C381 9172 55B4 AC00 8344 6EEA 41E1 A929